jasonvla/playground/README.md

-# Structure
+# Structure of this Repository

-## data-folder
+## Data
-Within the data folder, you find every file I used for my network analysis assignment (winter term 25-26).
+Within the *data* folder, you find every file I used for my network analysis assignment (winter term 25-26).

+## Literature
+You can find the literature I referred to in the *LiteraturNeu.bib* file.

+## Plots
+You can find the code of my plots in the *networkxplots.ipynb* file